iel-amra/Transcendance/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-So_long was developed and tested only on ubuntu, but should work well on other debian based distribution
+Transcandance was developed and tested only on ubuntu, but should work well on other operating systems since it uses containers.

 ### Prerequisites